cmbaike/SeleniumWebDriverFramework/README.md

 - -Dbrowser=firefox
 - -DbrowserVersion=33

-_You can also specify a proxy to use_
+-You can also specify a proxy to use_

 - -DproxyEnabled=true
 - -DproxyHost=localhost